domgeorg/Survey/README.md

 ### 5. `core-data`

-Bridges `core-network` and `core-database`, abstracting data retrieval intricacies.
+Bridges `core-network` and `core-database` etc .. , abstracting data retrieval intricacies.
 Ensures the caller remains agnostic to data origin for a clean, modular architecture.

 ### 6. `core-domain`